 We have more specific advice on these pages:

 If your job involves cleaning premises where there have been possible or confirmed cases, you should as a minimum be provided with disposable gloves and an apron.

 Where a higher level of contamination may have been present, for example, rooms that have been slept in by suspected sufferers of COVID-19, and there is visible contamination with body fluids, then surgical face masks and eye protection should be considered.
 There is government advice on how PPE should be used alongside other infection control measures, such as personal hygiene.

 Settings where social distancing is difficult to maintain

-As explained above, in most other non-health and social care settings social distancing measures combined with hand washing and other hygiene measure are considered the best defence against the spread of COVID-19.
+As explained above, in most other non-health and social care, such as testing, social distancing measures, hand washing and other hygiene measure are considered the best defence against the spread of COVID-19.

 Caring for service users who require shielding

 If you are caring for/working within two metres of any person who requires shielding (those classed as clinically vulnerable) whether in a personal or professional capacity you should as a minimum be wearing a surgical mask, disposable plastic apron and gloves; and practice excellent hand hygiene to minimise risk of infection.

 Removing and donning protective clothing and equipment